lambdaclass/concrete/docs/KNOWN_HOLES.md

 ## CLOSED this session (kept here so the fix can't silently regress)

+### C6.
+Struct mixed-width field-layout miscompile — CLOSED 2026-06-10

+The struct-literal store packed fields **tightly** (summing `computeTySize`) while field reads used `Layout.fieldOffset` (**aligned**).
+Any struct with a sub-word field followed by a wider one read garbage — `{a: u8, b: i64}` stored `b` at offset 1 but read it from offset 8.
+A silent miscompile in one of the most common constructs; only all-same-width or single-field structs were unaffected, which is why it survived.
+Fixed: `.structLit` lowering now stores each field at the same aligned `Layout.fieldOffset` that reads use.
+- **Locked by:** `scripts/tests/check_struct_field_layout.sh` (6 execution
+  oracles: u8+i64, three mixed, middle/trailing field, nested mixed-width, all-i64 no-regression).
+Full suite 1548/0.

 ### C5.
 Nested place-write miscompile — CLOSED 2026-06-10

 `o.inner.v = x`, `a[i].x = x`, `m[i][j] = x`, `b.data[i] = x`, triple-nesting,